Sam-Sims/kractor/README.md

 **kra**ken extr**actor**

 Kractor extracts sequencing reads based on taxonomic classifications obtained via [Kraken2](https://github.com/DerrickWood/kraken2).
 It consumes paired or unpaired `fastq[.gz/.bz]` files as input alongisde a Kraken2 standard output.
 It can optionally consume a Kraken2 report to extract all taxonomic parents and children of a given taxid.
 Fast by default, it outputs `fast[q/a]` files, that can optionally be compressed.
-Kractor significantly enhances processing speed, improving the speed for uncompressed fastqs by approximately 24x and for compressed fastqs by about 8x.
+Kractor significantly enhances processing speed compared to KrakenTools, improving the speed for uncompressed fastqs by approximately 24x and for compressed fastqs by about 8x.
 For additional details, refer to the [benchmarks](benchmarks/benchmarks.md)

 ## Motivation

 Heavily inspired by the great [KrakenTools](https://github.com/jenniferlu717/KrakenTools).

+At the time of writing KrakenTools is a single threaded implementation in Python, and processes paired end files sequentially.
 The main motivation was to provide a speedup when extracting a large number of reads from large FASTQ files - and to learn Rust!

 ## Installation